 After the back up has completed, click Restore from Backup and select the most recent iPhone backup.

-iTunes will indicate that it's detected a device in recovery mode; click OK, and then restore the iPhone.
+iTunes will indicate that it's detected an iPhone in recovery mode; click OK, and then restore the iPhone.

 If your phone has never been synced with iTunes before you'll see one of these messages pop up:

-- "iTunes could not connect to the [device] because it is locked with a passcode.
-You must enter your passcode on the [device] before it can be used with iTunes."
+- "iTunes could not connect to the [iPhone] because it is locked with a passcode.
+You must enter your passcode on the [iPhone] before it can be used with iTunes."

-- "You haven't chosen to have [device] trust this computer"
+- "You haven't chosen to have [iPhone] trust this computer"

 That means you'll need to try one of the methods below to unlock your phone.